HorriblePeople/TSSSFTemplates/README.md

 < - Ship

-Packard Antique Bold is used on the backs!
+Packard Antique Bold is used in our logo!